MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

     ```

     > [!NOTE]
     > In this example, the `Id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourcegroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql/sqlRoleDefinitions/bbbbbbbb-1111-2222-3333-cccccccccccc`.
-This example uses fictituous data and your identifier would be distinct from this example.
+This example uses fictitious data and your identifier would be distinct from this example.

 ::: zone-end